 This section provides for a minor site plan and design review process.
-Minor site plan review is a Type I or Type II decision, as described in OCMC section 17.62.035.A., subject to administrative proceedings described in OCMC section 17.50 and may be utilized as the appropriate review process only when authorized by the Ceommunity Decirce Decirce only a minimal amount of review, typical of minor modifications and/or changes to existing uses or buildings.
+Minor site plan review is a Type I or Type II decision, as described in OCMC 17.62.035.A., subject to administrative proceedings described in OCMC 17.50 and may be utilized as the appropriate review process only when authorized by the Community Development Director.
+The purpose of this type of review is to expedite design review standards for uses and activities that require only a minimal amount of review, typical of minor modifications and/or changes to existing uses or buildings.